-Most Linux systems expose hardware-monitoring data through kernel drivers under /sys, and the sensors command from lm-sensors turns that raw telemetry into readable package and core temperatures.
-Depending on the processor and driver, the relevant lines may appear under names such as Package id 0, Core 0, Tctl, or Tdie instead of a single generic CPU temperature label.
+Most Linux systems expose hardware-monitoring data through kernel drivers under /sys, and the sensors command from lm-sensors turns that telemetry into readable package and core temperatures.
+Depending on the processor and driver, the relevant lines may appear as Package id 0, Core 0, Tctl, or Tdie instead of a single generic CPU temperature label.

 Some systems do not export usable CPU thermal data even when sensors is installed and working.
 Containers, many virtual machines, and some laptop firmware builds can return only battery or generic ACPI readings, or report No sensors found!, which means the platform is not exposing CPU telemetry and the check has to move to hardware that does.